 On this page:

-7.1 Profiles
+6.1 Profiles

-7.2 Experiments
+6.2 Experiments

-7.2.1 Extending Experiments
+6.2.2 Extending Experiments

-7.3 Projects
+6.3 Projects

-7.5 Virtual Machines
+6.5 Virtual Machines

-7 Basic Concepts
+6 Basic Concepts

 This chapter covers the basic concepts that you’ll need to understand in order to use Powder.

-7.1 Profiles
+6.1 Profiles

 A profile encapsulates everything needed to run an experiment.
-It consists of two main parts: a description of the resources (hardware, storage, network, etc.) needed to run the experiment, and the software artifacts that run on those resources.
+It consists of two main parts: a description of the resources (hardware, storage, radios, network, etc.) needed to run the experiment, and the software artifacts that run on those resources.

 Profiles come from two sources: some are provided by Powder itself; these tend to be standard installations of popular operating systems and software stacks.
 Profiles may also be provided by Powder’s users, as a way for communities to share research artifacts.

-7.2 Experiments
+6.2 Experiments

 See the chapter on repeatability for more information on repeatable experimentation in Powder.